 - What do I need to do to prepare for seeing the Northern Lights?

-Best Places to See Northern Lights Around the World
+Best Places to See Northern Lights in the World

 1. The Ice Hotel of Jukkasjärvi, Sweden

-It is, however, in the winter that it becomes a vast art installation with magnificent works of art.
+However, in the winter, it becomes a vast art installation with magnificent works of art.
 Sleep under an ice bed and enjoy the heat from a reindeer fur blanket.
 Like what you are hearing?
 Read our full Ice Hotel Sweden review.

 2. The Ice Igloos of Kemi, Finland

 Maybe staying in an Ice Hotel is too posh for you.
-If you’re ready to “slum” it and see the Northern Lights, then the ice igloos available in Kemi might just be the intimate encounter you’ve been wanting.
+If you’re ready to “slum” it and see the Northern Lights, then the ice igloos available in Kemi might be the intimate encounter you’ve wanted.

-There are also restaurants made from ice to enjoy and if you need to get in touch with your spiritual side for some reason, there’s a snow church to enjoy as well.
-For a fun adventure, you may join a day trip with the Snow Castle tour.
+There are also restaurants made from ice to enjoy, and if you need to get in touch with your spiritual side for some reason, there’s a snow church to enjoy.
+You may join a day trip with the Snow Castle tour for a fun adventure.

 3. Tuktoyaktuk, Canada

-If you really want to get out into the dark cold yonder to experience the Northern Lights, then this Inuit village that sits on the shores of the Arctic Ocean is the place to be.
-It’s difficult to reach, so plan on flying in some teeny tiny little airplanes to get there.
+If you want to get out into the dark, cold yonder to experience the Northern Lights, then this Inuit village that sits on the shores of the Arctic Ocean is the place to be.
+It isn’t easy to reach, so plan on flying in some tiny little airplanes to get there.